Table of Contents

 Yamaguchi Tadao, the originator, was the son of one of Usui's disciples and had considered Usui Reiki lacking.
 As a result, he supplemented the practice with new information to fill the perceived holes.
 Despite the changes, Jikiden Reiki is usually regarded as a more pure form of Usui Reiki than modern Usui and the most effective of the five main techniques.

-This form, based on the virtue of compassion, employs an ancient Sanskrit name for the virtue that has enormous significance in Buddhism and Hinduism.
-Karuna Reiki is mainly based on the goal of Nirvana and focuses on gaining prajna (knowledge) to not only better yourself but to heal others emotionally and physically as well.
+Based on the virtue of compassion, this form employs an ancient Sanskrit name for the virtue that has enormous significance in Buddhism and Hinduism.
+Karuna Reiki is mainly based on the goal of Nirvana and focuses on gaining prajna (knowledge) to not only better yourself but also heal others emotionally and physically.

-While it is significantly more religious than Usui Reiki, it is also thought to be far more powerful when mastered because of the connection with the Enlightened, such as the Buddhas.
+While it is significantly more religious than Usui Reiki, it is also thought to be far more powerful when mastered because of its connection with the Enlightened, such as the Buddhas.

 Karuna Reiki deals with enlightenment similarly to Lightarian Reiki's Buddhist origins.
 When this method is used, the client acquires a strong sense of compassion due to the treatment.
 It also aids in the alleviation of any suffering they may be experiencing in their lives.